Meet Rachel Saldanha

 I’m a strong advocate for neurodiversity-affirming practice and take a holistic, strengths-based approach that honours each child’s individuality, interests, and communication style.
 I provide families with practical strategies and collaborate closely with teachers and other professionals to ensure consistent, meaningful support.

-I work with children aged 2 years and older, providing assessment and therapy for a range of areas, including receptive and expressive language, gestalt language processing (GLP), speech sounds, social communication, stuttering, orofacial myology, and augmentative and alternative communication (AAC).
+I work with children aged 2 years and older, providing assessment and therapy for a range of areas, including receptive and expressive language, gestalt language processing (GLP), Autism, speech sounds, social communication, stuttering, orofacial myology, and augmentative and alternative communication (AAC).

 When not at work, I enjoy being active, spending time with my family and friends, cooking up delicious food and playing with my cocker spaniel, Bron!